 NO MAKE UP CLASSES ARE GIVEN FOR ABSENCES, NOR ARE ANY PARTIAL REFUNDS OF FEES MADE FOR ABSENCES DUE TO ILLNESS OR VACATIONS.

 Please, send a note if you form a car pool, listing the parents involved and the days your child will be picked up by someone other than yourself.
 If for some reason this should change, send a note for that day to advise the teacher.
 If you need a list of families enrolled, please contact a director or your child's teacher.

 Show and Tell Time

 Children are given time for Show and Tell on the first school week of each month only.
 We prefer this not be a toy, but some other object of interest, such as a shell, a bird nest, a letter, pictures, etc. No toy weapons are allowed in school.
 Send items in a bag labeled with your child's name.

 Dress your child for COMFORT, PLAY AND THE WEATHER.
 Children must wear sturdy shoes for play.
 No open toed sandals or jellies and no snow boots (bring shoes to change into), please.
 Children wearing inappropriate shoes will be sent home.
 Art activities can be messy and although paint smocks are used, stains may happen.
-Please label your child's coat, sweater, boots, cap, and mittens with his or her name.
+Please label your child's coat, sweater, boots, cap, and mittens with his or her full name.
 Each teacher has a specific coat rack for her class.